xujiewocao/libp2p-clipboard-sync/README.md

 ## Usage

-1. Run the application in at least two terminal windows
+1. Run the application in at least two terminal windows with the `--clipboard` flag
 2. Wait a few seconds for mDNS discovery to find other peers
-3. Type messages in any terminal and press Enter
+3. Copy text to the clipboard on one machine (Ctrl+C)
-4. Messages will be broadcast to all connected peers
+4. The content will be automatically synchronized to other machines
-5. Press Ctrl+C to exit
+5. Paste the content on any other machine using standard paste (Ctrl+V)

 ## Error Handling